RaviTriv/Neural-Network/README.md

 It is evident that a straight line cannot be drawn to seperate `(1,0),(0,1)` on one side and `(0,0),(1,1)` on another.

 Using linear regression for this type of problem won't cut it.
 Instead, we can utilize a neural network to model complex relationships.

-## How does this work?

-With the use of `activation functions` we can introduce `non-linearity` into our neural networ to do this.
+With the use of `activation functions` we can introduce `non-linearity` into our neural network to do this.

 ### Initialization
-We begin by initializing neuron weights to a random value.
+Our Neural Network is made up of units referred to as Neurons.
+Each neuron has a `weight`, this is a value to repersent how much of a say the neuron has in the network.
+A larger value indicates the neuron has more of a say while a lower value indicates the opposite.
+At initilization we want these `weights` to be a random value.
 This is important for gradient descent (more about this later).
-This process is often referred to as breaking the symmetry.
+The process of doing this is often referred to as breaking the symmetry.

 ### Forward Pass
 After this we pass our training data to our neurons.
-//INSERT FUNCTION HERE
-We then multiply our inputs by our weights and add them together.
+We then multiply our inputs by our weights and add them together and add the bias.
 We then pass the resulting value to our activation function.
+In this case we are using the `sigmoid` function as our activation function.
+$\sigma ({i_1} * {w_1} + {i_2} * {w_2} + b)$ <br />

 **What is an activation function?**
 An activation function allows us to introduce `non-linearity` to our neural network.
 This is important because complex data problems are commonly `non-linear`.